paramveer7267/Paramveer7267/README.md

 - 👯 I’m currently working on **Newwire**

-- 👨‍💻 All of my projects are available at [Portfolio](https://personal-portfolio-self-pi-37.vercel.app/#portfolio)
+- 👨‍💻 All of my Details are available at [Portfolio](https://personal-portfolio-self-pi-37.vercel.app/#portfolio)

 - 💬 Ask me about **development, oops and js**